Dental Implant Restorations

 Dental Implant & Crown

 If you are missing one tooth, we may recommend an implant-supported dental crown.
 A crown is a tooth-shaped cap that is traditionally placed over a damaged tooth.
 With the advent of dental implants, we now use crowns to replace missing teeth.
 Your implant-supported crown will be made to look like a natural tooth.
 Most crowns are made from either porcelain or zirconia.
 Both materials possess the same light-reflective properties of natural tooth enamel.
 They can also be shaped and molded to match the texture of enamel.
+Extractions are procedures done to remove teeth that are damaged beyond repair from their socket in the jawbone.

 Implant-supported bridges are also fabricated using porcelain, zirconia, or another type of ceramic.
 To receive a traditional dental bridge, the adjacent teeth are capped with dental crowns.
 The crowns are connected by a pontic or false tooth that fills the space created by one or more missing teeth.
 To receive an implant-supported bridge, we place an implant for each missing tooth.
 In some cases, the pontic can be suspended between two dental implants.
 An implant-supported bridge offers some benefits over a traditional bridge.
 Traditional bridges can lead to problems with structural damage or decay later down the line.
 An implant-supported bridge does not affect the surrounding teeth.
 They also offer improved longevity, durability, and appearance over traditional bridges.